I'm Graduating, Now What?

 - Drake University College of Pharmacy Graduate Studies Page

-- RxCareerCenter.com - search here for pharmacist and technician jobs in the US and Canada
+- ClubStaffing - Search here for pharmacist and technician jobs in the U.S. and Canada.

-- Rxownership.com - a database to help pharmacists plan for the purchase or sale of an independent pharmacy
+- Rxownership.com - This is a database to help pharmacists plan for the purchase or sale of an independent pharmacy.

 Continuing Education Programs

 - PharmaCE Expo - Programming is developed by IPA and available to anyone for a fee.